 Conditions for awarding damages

-A contracting authority or entity (procuring organisation) that has not complied with the procurement rules shall compensate for the harm that has thereby been caused to a supplier.
+A procuring organisation that has not complied with the procurement rules shall compensate for the harm that has thereby been caused to a supplier.
 The procuring organisation may be obligated to pay damages irrespective of whether the organisation committed the error intentionally or due to negligence.
 However, the right to damages presumes that a sufficiently clear breach of the law has been committed.
 Anyone claiming damages must present evidence of the harm caused.

 In certain instances, damages may include the supplier’s legal expenses in a previous review case of the same procurement, if the supplier won that case.

-The right to damages may be contingent on the supplier trying to avoid or mitigate the harm caused, for example by applying for review of the incorrect procurement.
+Finally, the right to damages is contingent on the supplier trying to avoid or mitigate the harm caused, for example by applying for review of the incorrect procurement.

 How much will court proceedings cost?

 The District Court will charge a small fee for a summons application.
-Commonly, the losing party also has to bear the costs of the opposing party, such as legal expenses.
+Commonly, the losing party also must bear the costs of the opposing party, such as legal expenses.